AlivadTheImpala/school_vault/UX Chapter 1.md

 # 1.3 | The Value of UX Metrics
 Because the metrics we use need to be observable and quantifiable, we can than feel better about making certain decisions for a product or system.
 Rather than taking a guess on what you think might be better, you can utilize the metrics you've gathered to make a much better decision.

-There are 3 outcomes from implementing change through metrics:
+There are 3 outcomes from implementing change through UX metrics:
 1. The new version is better than the current one
 2. The new version is worse
-3. No difference between versions
+3. No difference between versions: user experience may not be whats impacting a newer product, other factors may need to be addressed.